advaitp04/CS439-Final-Project/README.md

 # Analyzing & Predicting Recruiter Decisions Using Synthetic Resume Data
-This private project will analyze synthetic resume data to understand recruiter decision-making, the role of AI screening tools, and potential biases in hiring processes.
-Repository will remain private until then.
+This project focuses on building & training machine learning models to predict hiring outcomes based on candidate resumes.
+The dataset includes features like skills, experience, education, certifications, job roles, and AI evaluation scores.
+Repository will be private until the project has been submitted.